10 – I Need A Lover

 # 4 – Small Town

 No song has ever depicted the pride of those who grew up in middle America like Mellencamp’s “Small Town.”
-John Mellencamp who was raised in Indiana set the bar for hometown feel good songs when he released Small Town in 1985 on the Rain on the Scarecrow album.
+John Mellencamp who was raised in Indiana set the bar for hometown feel good songs when he released Small Town in 1985 on the Scarecrow album.
 The song “Small Town,” was a huge hit for the artist as it reached the Number six position on the Billboard Hot 100 in 1985.

 # 3 – Jack & Diane